whtoo/whtoo/README.md

 - [x] Babel plugins for some funny purpose.
 - [x] Leetcode 刷题集 😭
 - [x] Build your own OS(restart after cyson raise).
+- [x] The lecture of designing and optimizing for Programming Language powered by VM.
+- [x] Teaching everyone to create their purpose DSL and GPL for any case.

 ### Suspended
+- [ ] compilation backend optimize and nanopass-framework work(Not yet now).
+- [ ] create my onw langguage - Cyson powered by LLVM and Antlr4(Not yet now).
 - [ ] re-write babel-like tool but for generating more by LLVM.
 - [ ] real-time video filter
 - [ ] ES6+ 2d-canvas render engine (working in progress 70% finished)